javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 Note that it doesn't matter whether the first operand is a string or the second one.
 The rule is simple: if any of operands is a string, then convert the other one into a string as well.

 The string concatenation and conversion is the special feature of the binary plus `"+"`.
 Other arithmetic operators work only with numbers.
-They always convert their operands into numbers.
+They always convert their operands to numbers.

 For instance: